stackpress/lib/docs/Routing.md

 The Response instance to allow method chaining.

-#### Dispatching Response
+### 2.8.
+Dispatching Response

-The following example shows how to dispatch the response to the native resource.
+The following example shows how to dispatch the response to the native resource for final processing.

 ```typescript
 const nativeResponse = await res.dispatch();